 An air fryer works similarly to a deep fryer, but can cook food in a much healthier way.
 Instead of submerging French fries or fried chicken in hot oil, air fryers use a bit of oil and cook the food much like you might in an oven, while maintaining that crispy exterior that’s important to the frying process.
 Everything from vegetables to meat come out delicious, and much healthier.

 What to look for in an air fryer

+How do you choose the right one?
 Size matters.
 Select based on the typical portion sizes you make for dinner.
-A model that can hold about 5-6 cups worth of food should be fine for most average-sized families.
+An air fryer that can hold about 5-6 cups worth of food should be fine for most average-sized families.
 Some models have a basket that can be flipped, which is good for those planning to make desserts as well, like doughnuts (when you want to indulge, of course!)
 You want the basket to be easy to remove as well.
 Check if they model you desire has an anti-odour filter to get rid of unpleasant smells after cooking as well.